WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/html_intro.md

 ## Introduction to HTML

-* What's called the "markup language"
+* What's called a "markup language"

   * Not quite the same as a programming language, but a really important part of building stuff that you can see on the internet -- like websites, which you are going to make today!